UAlbanyArchives/mailbagit/docs/using_mailbagit/mailbagit.md

 ### Bagit-python arguments

-Mailbag also accepts most [bagit-python](https://github.com/LibraryOfCongress/bagit-python) arguments.
+Mailbagit also accepts most [bagit-python](https://github.com/LibraryOfCongress/bagit-python) arguments.
 Thus, you can provide arguments like `--processes 2` or arguments to add metadata such as `--source-organization University at Albany, SUNY`

 The only bag-python arguments that `mailbagit` does not support are `-log`, `-quiet`, `-validate`, `-fast`, and `-completeness_only`